Romaq/bigrig-scripts/README.md

 server.
 [^3]: The [PVE Firewall](https://pve.proxmox.com/wiki/Firewall#_configuration_files) has
 a hard-coded exceptions: "WebGUI(8006) and ssh(22) from your local network."
+[^4]: While a GPG key isn't necessary, strictly speaking, it is a good practice and assumed as part of these instructions for the consistency of PVE rebuild events.
+If you *have* a GPG key within Github, it *will* be required here.
-[^4]: This selection avoids confusing your internal network interface from the external interface presented to the world.
+[^5]: This selection avoids confusing your internal network interface from the external interface presented to the world.